 One of the amazing things about wild rice its potential to grow an abundant and highly nutritious crop of grain that benefit both man and wildlife.
-The stems are a great food and source of building material for muskrats, but the industrious mammals build out of all kinds of emergent plants.
+The stems are great food and a source of building material for muskrats, but industrious mammals construct their structures out of many species of emergent plants.
 It is the birds that truly take advantage of the abundance of seed.
 Wild rice can produce 500 lbs of seed per acre in a good year.
 A bumper crop attracts many species of ducks, blackbirds, rails, and other birds to the rice beds.
 Entering a stand is a good way to observe these birds not by sight, but by sound.
 A dense stand of rice will hide them well, and although you may be a few feet away, they are reluctant to flee.
 The cover and especially the nutritious seeds and dense cover makes them inclined to stay put.

 The nutritious rice powers the southern migration of many birds fattening them up for the trip.
-In spring the reaming seeds are sunk down into the sediment, but are still available to many ducks.
-These birds can gobble up too much seed, particularly in small or thin stands and hasten the rice’s decline.
+In spring, the reaming seeds have sunk into the sediment but are still available to many ducks.
+These birds can gobble up too much seed, particularly in small or thin stands, and hasten the rice’s decline.
 In summer geese can take their toll, grazing the foliage, and as mentioned muskrats both eat the plants and use the foliage for constructing their houses.
 However in most places the rice carries on as it has for years.
 It has a strategy to cope with these pesky animals and humans to as was seen in the biology section.

 Growing Wild Rice

-Planting wild rice is extremely easy compared to most aquatic and wetland species, getting it to actually grow and establish is a much a greater problem.
-As mentioned in the biology and ecology section wild rice has many vulnerabilities, many of which cannot be overcome by the average grower.
-All we can do is try select for the right location, follow a recipe of sorts and hope water levels and wildlife cooperate.
+Planting wild rice is extremely easy compared to most aquatic and wetland species, getting it to actually grow and establish is a much greater problem.
+As mentioned in the biology and ecology section, wild rice has many vulnerabilities, many of which cannot be overcome by the average grower.
+All we can do is try to select the right location, follow a recipe of sorts, and hope water levels and wildlife cooperate.